-‘A Dog’s Purpose’ Premiere Cancelled Amid Dog Abuse Scandal
+‘A Dog’s Purpose’ Premiere Canceled Amid Dog Abuse Scandal

 — CNN (@CNN) January 21, 2017

-The minute-long footage, which was leaked on the Internet and appeared on the TMZ website on Wednesday, shows the German Shepherd, Hercules, resisting the handler’s attempts to force it into a torrent of water, according to TMZ.
+The minute-long footage, which was leaked on the internet and appeared on the TMZ website on Wednesday, shows the German Shepherd, Hercules, resisting the handler’s attempts to force it into a torrent of water, according to TMZ.

-The footage is said to be recorded in 2015 on the movie set of A Dog’s Purpose, while the title of the video says “terrified dog.”
+The footage is said to have been recorded in 2015 on the movie set of A Dog’s Purpose, while the title of the video says “terrified dog.”
 And really, the dog in the video appears to be in distress, but it doesn’t stop the handler from pushing the dog into the water to complete the scene.

 The video shows Hercules clawing the side of the pool, while its handler keeps pushing the dog back into the water.
 But animal charities appeared to be even more shocked by a man that can be overheard advising the handler to “just throw him [the dog] in.”